Q: What fats do MCADers need to avoid?

 Quantitative Acylcarnitine profile by tandem MS is a more expensive test designed for the differential diagnosis of fatty acid oxidation and organic acid disorders in children with clinical symptoms or family histories suggestive of these disorders.
 This can be performed on dried blood spots, plasma, postmortem blood (or amniotic fluid with prior consultation).
 Because it is intended for diagnostic evaluation, the cut offs used for acylcarnitines are lower and every profile is examined by a technician for any abnormalities in the mass spectrum, including peaks that are not part of the quantitative analysis.
 Every profile is reviewed by an experienced professional and reported with a professional interpretation.
 The acylcarnitine profile does not include amino acid disorders.

-Dr. Larry Sweetman, PhD and Staff
+Dr. Larry Sweetman, PhD (now retired) and Staff

 Institute of Metabolic Disease

 Q. What is the difference between an Amino Acid and an Organic Acid?